pyroib/Website-Screaming-Rocket/README.md

-# SCreaming Rocket Web CMS
+# Screaming Rocket Web CMS

-A website I designed and built for ScreamingRocket.com.au.
+A 2003 website I designed and built for ScreamingRocket.com.au.
 A Pre-loved clothing reseller

 ## Getting Started